 I am also keeping it as low cost a possible.
-Here are a few tips I have discovered on how to catch up your photo’s without breaking the bank or loosing your sanity.
+Here are a few tips I have discovered on how to catch up your photo’s without breaking the bank or losing your sanity.

 1. Stick with one company for the sake of your sanity

-I use Shutterfly since I find free photo book codes and prints offered regularly for them and I really like how their site works.
+I use Shutterfly since I find free photo book codes and prints regularly offered for them and I like how their site works.
 I have also been happy with how quick their service is.

 2. Follow a bargain site that lists photo deals

 I follow Money Saving Mom for announcements of Shutterfly free photo book codes.
 I have my personal Facebook account set up so that I see all the notifications for Money Saving Mom and therefore can jump on the deals as they come up.